Franky1/Streamlit-Selenium/README.md

 - To use Selenium (even headless in a container) you need always **two** components to be installed on your machine:
   - A **webbrowser** and its associated **webdriver**.
 - The _versions_ of the webbrowser and its associated webdriver must match.
-- If your are using Selenium in a docker container or on streamlit sharing, the `--headless` option is mandatory, because there ist no graphical user interface available.
+- If your are using Selenium in a docker container or on Streamlit Cloud, the `--headless` option is mandatory, because there ist no graphical user interface available.
 - There are three options of webbrowser/webdriver combinations for Selenium:
     1. `chrome & chromedriver`
     2. `chromium & chromedriver`